scale-it/algo-builder/packages/algob/sample-project/README.md

 * `test/`: Directory for test files for testing your assets and smart contracts:
     - `sample-test.js` : This is a basic example of how tests should be and how they work.
     - You can add tests for your scripts here.
-Basic tests for algo-transfer using `@algo-builder/runtime` are added.

 * `algob.config.js`: Algob configuration file